sedaryildirim/responsive-portfolio-project/README.md

-learned how to use emmet correctly with class chaining fixed several errors with troubleshooting for display issues learned more css shorthand learned better bem naming structure
+learned how to use emmet correctly with class chaining fixed several errors with troubleshooting for display issues better understanding of developer tools whislt searching for bugs learned more css shorthand learned better bem naming structure

 ### Continued development

-One bug left to fix - darkmode BG color on services tab via 'view more'
+``One bug left to fix - darkmode BG color on services tab via 'view more'
+edit: fixed

 ### Useful resources